Everyone knows what a dandelion looks like, but did you know that there are c250 species of dandelion recorded in Britain & Ireland?

 - Pollinators love them for the nectar and pollen they provide early in the year.

-- Gardeners curse them for the stubborn taproot and the many seeds that are so easily dispersed.
+- Gardeners curse them for the stubborn taproot, rosettes which escape the mower's blades and the many seeds that are so easily dispersed.

 - Taxonomists argue over which species is which.